 Ozzie often serves as a legal analyst for local television stations and is frequently quoted in the Las Vegas Review-Journal as an expert on various cases.
 Ozzie also sits as one of the select few Judges for the Police Use of Force Board.

 His memberships and awards include The American Bar Association, Nevada Trial Lawyers Association, Nevada Attorneys for Criminal Justice, The National Italian American Bar Association, Past President of the Nevada Society of Italian American Lawyers, National Association of Criminal Defense Lawyers, and in 2006 was awarded the Outstanding Service Award by the State Bar of Nevada.
 In 2019, Ozzie was awarded the consumer advocate a year award from the Nevada Justice Association.
 Additionally, in 2019 Ozzie was awarded the Defender of the year from the Nevada attorneys for criminal justice.

-He is also an Adjunct Professor at the UNLV Boyd School of Law where he instructs Trial Advocacy, and was first elected to the Nevada State Assembly in 2016.
+He is also an Adjunct Professor at the UNLV Boyd School of Law where he teaches Trial Advocacy, Opening and Closing Statements, and Pretrial Criminal Litigation.

 Dustin R. Marcello

 Dustin R. Marcello was born and raised in Las Vegas, Nevada.
-His father moved here from Batavia, New York, in the Buffalo area, while his mother is from Rhode Island.
+His father moved to Las Vegas from Batavia, New York, in the Buffalo area, while his mother is from Rhode Island.

 Although Dustin attended Clark High School, he is a proud member of the first graduating class of Cimarron-Memorial High School.

 Dustin holds a degree in Economics from the University of Nevada Las Vegas, specializing in monetary theory and growth dynamics of developing countries, and he continued his commitment to our community by obtaining his law degree from the UNLV Boyd School of Law.